• Home

 Things to Do Before You Arrive

-• Book Hotels – Accommodation in Kyoto can book up quickly, especially during peak season (spring and autumn).
+- Book Hotels – Accommodation in Kyoto can be booked up quickly, especially during peak season (spring and autumn).
 Search for accommodation in Kyoto through Booking.com to take advantage of their Best Price Guarantee.

-• Book a private transfer – it you’re travelling with a lot of baggage are not keen to navigate the taxis on arrival, then book a private transfer from Kyoto Station to your hotel, or a shuttle bus from Osaka Airport.
+- Book a private transfer – if you’re travelling with a lot of baggage and are not keen to navigate the taxis on arrival, then book a private transfer from Kyoto Station to your hotel, or a shuttle bus from Osaka Airport.

-• Get travel insurance – As with anywhere you visit in the world, having travel insurance is a must to ensure that when things don’t go smoothly (and trust me it will happened eventually), you’re covered.
+- Get travel insurance – As with anywhere you visit in the world, having travel insurance is a must to ensure that when things don’t go smoothly (and trust me it will happen eventually), you’re covered.
 We recommend World Nomads as one of the most comprehensive worldwide insurance products.

 Where to Stay in Kyoto for 2 Days

-Accommodation in the Kyoto station area is generally less pricey and offers more ‘western-style’ accommodation.
+Accommodation in the Kyoto station area is generally less pricey and offers more ‘Western-style’ accommodation.
 However, it is further away from bustling downtown Kyoto and traditional Gion areas.
-So, it might not be the most optimal area to stay if you only have 2 days in Kyoto.
+So, it might not be the most optimal area to stay in if you only have 2 days in Kyoto.

 If it’s your first time visiting Kyoto, then staying around Gion is a great option as it is the most charming area in Kyoto and the best to really immerse yourself in the Japanese culture.
 However, it is also the most expensive area.